amirjani/TechStack/Amazon/Amazon-S3.md

 ## Working With Objects
 Amazon S3 is an object store that uses unique key-values to store as many objects as you want.
-You store these objects in one or more buckets, and each object can be up to 5 TB in size.
-An object consists of the following:
+You store these objects in one or more buckets, and each object can be up to 5 TB in size

 ## Notes
 Using multipart upload provides the following advantages: